xenitV1/Owl-App/README.md

 Special thanks to the open-source community and the following technologies that made this platform possible:
 - Next.js team for the amazing framework
+- Google for Gemini AI and authentication services
 - Radix UI for accessible component primitives
 - Prisma for the excellent database toolkit
 - shadcn for the beautiful component library
+- All open-source contributors who made this project possible

 ---